-- (ii) Credit risk (continued) - (g) Loans with renegotiated terms (continued)
+(g) Loans with renegotiated terms (continued)

 In respect of some of these loans the Company has made concessions that it would not otherwise consider.
-During 2023, there were no loans with renegotiated terms or a loan which was re-scheduled or restructured (2022: NIL).
+During 2024, there were no loans with renegotiated terms or a loan which was re-scheduled or restructured (2023: Nil).